0xInfection/TIDoS-Framework/README.md

 ### Getting Started :-

-TIDoS is made to be comprehensive.
+TIDoS is made to be comprehensive and versatile.
 It is a highly flexible framework where you just have to select and use modules.

 But before that, you need to set your own `API KEYS` for various OSINT purposes.
 To do so, open up `API_KEYS.py` under `files/` directory and set your own keys and access tokens for `SHODAN`, `CENSYS`, `FULL CONTACT`, `GOOGLE` and `WHATCMS`.
 Public API KEYS and tokens for `SHODAN` and `WHATCMS` have been provided with the TIDoS release itself.
 You can still add your own... `no harm!`